ntavelis/dockposer/README.md

 ## How to debug package with xdebug - For contributing to this repository

+This sections decribes how to setup your local environment for development on this package.
+You do not need to do anything described in here if your are not going to contribute. :D

 ### Environment setup
 1. Given the following phpstorm config:
 ![image](assets/phpstorm_xdebug_settings.png)